SamHuth/samhuth-11ty/ai.md

   description: 'Thoughts, Opinions and my approach to AI as a Developer.'
 date: Last Modified
 ---
+My unprompted 2&cent;.

 ## How I use/don't use AI

-Artificial Intelligence (AI) is pretty cool and can serve some really interesting functions.
-AI shows it's best value when used as a tool, not when it's forced into places it doesn't need to be.
-Most common use case for it today, seems to be to create slop.
+<abbr title="Artificial Intelligence">AI</abbr> can do things.. sometimes correctly.
+If you can use it to get help where you need it, good stuff.
+Tech on the AI hype train inserting it into everything possible.. bad stuff.

-### How I use AI
+### How I have used AI

-AI is great at simulating another developer when you need assistance.
+AI is *okay* at simulating another developer when you need assistance.

-- **Rubber Ducking** - Explaining and abstracting your problems to a AI chat interface is excellent in the absence of another human to talk to.
+- **Rubber Ducking** - Explaining and abstracting your problems in the absence of another human works pretty well.
-- **Code Review** - Github extensions like [CodeRabbitAi](https://www.coderabbit.ai/){target="_blank"} are good for an extra set of eyes on a Pull Request review.
-Although prone to mistakes and  bizarre suggestions, it's useful enough to find standard practices that have been missed.
+- **Code Review** - Github extensions like [CodeRabbitAi](https://www.coderabbit.ai/){target="_blank"} are good for an extra set of eyes on a <abbr title="Pull Request">PR</abbr> review to pick up on small things.
+However it will make unnecessary suggestions if it can't find something to comment on.

-### How I don't use AI
+### How I will never use AI

 I will never use AI in place of my self to write or to code.
-There is no need to make core human actions "automated" or "more efficient".
+There is no need to replace your brain for human actions.

-- **Writing** - Writing is an expression of the self and should come from the human.
-Using AI to write personal messages (like emails, cover letters) is not genuine and shows no respect to the person you are addressing.
+- **Writing** - Writing is an expression of the self and should come from you.
+Using AI to write personal messages (like emails, cover letters, etc) shows you have no respect.
-- **Coding** - As helpful as Copilot may be, an experienced developer will know what to write, and a less experience developer will need to understand what they wrote.
-It can slow down progress trying to decipher suggestions and regenerate each time.
-You lose all learning potential when you rely on something else to do the critical thinking for you.
+- **Coding** - An experienced developer will know what they are writing, and a less experienced developer will need to understand what they are writing.
+It can slow down progress trying to decipher suggestions, and you lose all learning potential when you rely on it to do the critical thinking.